The TMF Standard Model (fka the TMF Reference Model)

-Does Everyone Use the CDISC TMF Reference Model?
+Does Everyone Use the TMF Standard Model (fka TMF Reference Model)?

 The short answer: no — not everyone uses it.
 But nearly every sponsor, CRO, and vendor in clinical research is influenced by it.

-The CDISC TMF Reference Model has become the most widely recognized framework for organizing the Trial Master File (TMF) — the collection of essential records that tells the story of a clinical trial.
+The TMF Standard Model (fka the TMF Reference Model) has become the most widely recognized framework for organizing the Trial Master File (TMF) — the collection of essential records that tells the story of a clinical trial.
 While some companies adopt it in full, others adapt it to meet their internal SOPs, or use it as a reference alongside their own filing structure.

 Even if your company doesn’t reference the model directly, chances are your CRO, technology provider, or regulatory inspector does.
-That’s why understanding the CDISC TMF Reference Model is so important for sponsors.
+That’s why understanding the TMF Standard Model (fka the TMF Reference Model) is so important for sponsors.

-The CDISC TMF Reference Model is an industry standard framework created by the Clinical Data Interchange Standards Consortium (CDISC) in collaboration with sponsors, CROs, and vendors.
+The TMF Standard Model (fka the TMF Reference Model) is an industry standard framework managed by the Clinical Data Interchange Standards Consortium (CDISC) in collaboration with sponsors, CROs, and vendors.

 It provides: